intbio/MolModEdu/GROMACS/nucl/README.md

 **Coloring by occupancy and B-factor**.

-At first, we need to understand what is occupancy and B-factor.
+At first, we need to understand what are occupancy and B-factor.

 Macromolecule crystall consists of many individual molecules.
 These molecules are packed into a symmetrical unit.
 In some crystalls there are slight conformational differences between the molecules.
 Scienmtist use the *occupancy* to estimate the amount of each conformation that is observed in the crystal.